 In addition to MI Training and clinical work, Dr. Hoover has also taught graduate level coursework in MI and conducted MI dissemination research.

 Dr. Hoover provides dedicated MI training to healthcare organizations.
-In designing each training she include a combination of didactics, live demonstration of MI skills, videos, and individual and small group exercises and skills practice.
-This dynamic approach keeps learners engaged and improves skill acquisition.
+In designing each training Dr. Hoover includes a combination of didactics, live demonstration of MI skills, videos, and individual and small group exercises and skills practice.
+This dynamic approach keeps learners engaged and improves skill uptake.

-Dr. Hoover is currently developing an online learning platform to provide ongoing, interactive MI training and support for learners after completion of the initial training.
+Dr. Hoover is currently developing an online learning platform to provide continuing, interactive MI training and support for learners after they complete initial MI training.
 The platform will include advanced opportunities for practicing MI skills and receiving constructive feedback.
-Estimated Release: Winter 2022-2023